ybarnatan/arg-football/LPF_arg.md

 the same probability of the home team winning by two goals and the away team, winning by one goal.

-## 4.- Build a GLM odel
+## 4.- Build a GLM model

-Finally, lets build a GLM model with which we can make some specific analysis on the participating teams.
+Finally, let’s build a GLM model with which we can make some specific analysis on the participating teams.

-Note that if we apply this model to a small sample size (lets say when the season is going through the 8th matchweek, where each team in the season would’ve played 27 matches), the accuracy of this approximation can vary significantly.
+Note that if we apply this model to a small sample size (lets say when the season is going through the 8th match week, where each team in the entire season would’ve played 27 matches), the accuracy of this approximation can vary significantly.

 |                              | Estimate | Std.
 Error | z value | Pr(\>\|z\|) |
 |:----------------------------:|:--------:|:----------:|:-------:|:-----------:|